01 of 10

-It's not scheduled to open until 2019 or later, but when it does, Skyscraper will likely take the top spot on the scariest roller coasters hit parade.
-At 550 feet, the "polercoaster" will handily beat Kingda Ka as the world's tallest coaster.
-It will use a 90-degree lift hill in the center of its tower to quickly bring its single-car trains to the nosebleed level.
-It'll be crazy enough to be accelerating, twisting, and turning as the cars make their way down the outside of the tower, but Skyscraper will include inversions.
-That's right: Intrepid riders will be flipped head over heels more than 500 feet in the air.
+It’s not open yet, but Skyscraper would likely take the top spot on the scariest roller coasters hit parade.
+At 550 feet, the “polercoaster” would handily beat Kingda Ka as the world's tallest coaster.
+It would use a 90-degree lift hill in the center of its tower to quickly bring its single-car trains to the nosebleed level.
+It would be crazy enough to be accelerating, twisting, and turning as the cars make their way down the outside of the tower, but Skyscraper is designed to include inversions.
+That’s right: Intrepid riders would be flipped head over heels more than 500 feet in the air.

 There have been a number of delays in the development of Skyplex, and it's unclear whether the ride and entertainment complex will open at all.
 According to the most recent announcement, Skyscraper and Skyplex are supposed to open sometime in 2019, but construction has not started as of August 2018.